cprithvi/infraascode/README.md

 A running version is deployed at http://54.166.239.89/Home.html

-# Installation Guide for Ubuntu 18.x
+# Installation of Pre-requisites for Ubuntu 18.x

 A) Install Docker- Refer:
 https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04